 Disney Princess Names

-Disney Princess names are sure to please any little girl.
-From the timeless Aurora and Belle to more recent characters Elsa or Raya, Disney Princess movies give us a plethora of pretty names to choose from.
+Disney Princess names are full of magic and wonder.
+From the timeless Aurora and Belle to more recent protagonists Elsa or Raya, Disney Princess movies give us a plethora of pretty names to choose from.

-Many successful Disney movies have greatly impacted naming trends, and the princess characters are historically some of the most influential.
+Many successful Disney movies have significantly impacted naming trends, and the princess characters are historically some of the most influential.
 Let's take a closer look at some of the beloved Disney Princess names.

 Official Disney Princess Names

-Here are the names of the official Disney Princesses, plus a deeper dive into the history of their names as well as how the release of their films influenced their name's popularity.
+Here are the names of the official Disney Princesses — from 1937's Snow White to 2021's Raya — plus a deeper dive into the history of their names as well as how their films influenced their name's popularity.

 Snow White

 Snow is a unique yet obvious nature name that feels very fashionable today.
-Snow would be a lovely unexpected middle name, especially for a winter baby, or would make a statement as a first name for either sex.
-The name Snow currently ranks at Number 840 for girls on Nameberry.
+Snow would be a lovely and unexpected middle name (especially for a winter baby), or would make a statement as a first name for either sex.
 Disney is working on a live-action adaptation of the story to be released in 2024 — will this give the name Snow a boost?

 Cinderella